agarasia/SER516_Spring25_Teams_3_and_4_Frontend/README.md

 Welcome to the documentation for the SER516_Spring25_Teams_3_and_4_Frontend - Software Quality Metrics Calculator.
-This project is aimed at computing and retaining those computations of Software Quality Metrics *(in this case, LCOM4, LCOMHS,AFFERENT COUPLING, EFFERENT COUPLING, DEFECT DENSITY SCORE and Defect score)* for any GitHub Public Repository that has Java code.
+This project is aimed at computing and retaining those computations of Software Quality Metrics *(in this case, LCOM4, LCOMHS,AFFERENT COUPLING, EFFERENT COUPLING, DEFECT DENSITY SCORE and DEFECT SCORE)* for any GitHub Public Repository that has Java code.
 This tool can help user to maintain software quality for projects at all scale.